aubreyrees/lite-boolean-formulae/README.md

 # Lite Boolean Formulae

-This module helps with the building of small to medium Boolean formulae.
-This module expresses Boolean formulae in CNF internally and does not preserve the original form of the formula.
+This module provides ulities to build small Boolean formulae.
+This module uses CNF internally and does not preserve the formula.

 ## Installation